 There’s usually an adoption fee which generally covers spay/neuter, worming, vaccinations and microchipping.

-Adopting means letting go of our expectations of breed and preference and instead make decisions from our hearts and compassion.
+Adopting means letting go of our expectations of breed and preference and instead making decisions from our hearts and compassion.

-With that said, despite the misconceptions, there are dog breeds available for adoption beyond Staffordshire Bull Terrier (no offence Staffy’s), including younger dogs as well.
+With that said, despite misconceptions, there are dog breeds available for adoption beyond Staffordshire Bull Terriers (no offence Staffy’s), including younger dogs as well.
 You may just need to be a little patient.

 2. Buy or adopt privately